 - Maintain a 3.5 cumulative GPA

 - Students receiving the design, technology, or stage management scholarship also must be certified annually by their faculty advisors that they are actively engaged in design, technology, or stage management.

-The Department of Theatre, Film, and Media Arts awards several one-year general-aid scholarships each spring to deserving theatre majors for the following academic year.
+Each Spring, the Department of Theatre, Film, and Media Arts awards several one-year general-aid scholarships to deserving theatre majors for the following academic year.
 Current and transfer students should complete the Scholarship Application for Current and Transfer Students in order to be considered for scholarships. *Updated application form will be available by November 1, 2023*

 The Department of Theatre, Film, and Media Arts provides small grants to support the research, scholarship, and professional development of current undergraduate students enrolled in the department’s major degree programs (theatre, film studies, moving-image production).
 Funds may support costs associated with internships, workshops, conferences, summer festivals, or other special projects.